Bybit Card Review 2026

 Bybit Card Overview

-When Bybit launched their card in 2023, I was skeptical.
-Another exchange card?
-The market already had Crypto.com, Binance, and Coinbase.
-But Bybit took a different approach.
-Instead of copying the staking-for-rewards model, they went with something simpler - you get cashback without locking up your funds.
-I ordered mine as soon as it became available in Europe and have been testing it alongside my other exchange cards.
+When Bybit launched their card in 2023, the market already had Crypto.com, Binance, and Coinbase.
+Bybit took a different approach.
+Instead of copying the staking-for-rewards model, they went with something simpler — cashback without locking up funds.
 The integration with the Bybit exchange is exactly what you would expect from a first-party card.
-Your spot wallet balance shows up instantly in the card app, and top-ups clear within seconds.
-No waiting around for transfers.
+Spot wallet balances appear instantly in the card app, and top-ups clear within seconds.

 Bybit Card Fees Explained